WLAN-Pi/wlanpi-documentation/docs/faq.md

 Checkout this administration note: [Connecting You WLAN Pi to a Wireless Network][wifi_client]

+## Why do I see missing data frames when capturing over the air with the WLAN Pi

+Checkout this administration note: [CF-912 Capture Issues][cf912_capture_issues]

 ##  I'd like to 3D print my own WLAN Pi case - are the printer plans available?